Protecting Yourself Against Digital Fraud

 While it’s great to take advantage of sites and apps that make online shopping super convenient, it’s wise to opt out of saving your payment information in them.
 This will give you a tad more work at checkout, but you won’t have to worry about someone accessing your account and making fraudulent purchases if your password is compromised.

 If you can’t handle the inconvenience of not saving payment information, use a credit card.
-They tend to offer better protection against fraud and usually only hold you responsible for a small amount, if any.
+They tend to offer better protection against fraud and usually only hold you responsible for a limited amount, if any.

 Suspicious Texts